Muskegon man leads officers on high-speed chase early Thursday

 In addition to the Mason County Sheriff’s Office, Scottville police were assisted by the Oceana and Muskegon counties’ sheriff’s offices, and the Pentwater, Shelby and Hart police departments.

-“I would like to thank all of the agencies involved that helped bring this situation to a safe ending,” stated Scottville Police Chief Matt Murphy.
+“I would like to thank all of the agencies involved that helped bring this situation to a safe ending,” Murphy stated.

-The man was initially stated to be from Grand Rapids, but he is a Muskegon resident.
+Smith was arraigned on two felony counts of fleeing a police officer third degree and a misdemeanor count of driving while license suspended/revoked denied on the case from Scottville.

+He was arraigned on a felony count of delivery/manufacturing methamphetamine and a felony count of delivery/manufacturing a narcotic/cocaine, less than 25 games, in the case from the Mason County Sheriff’s Office.